Phone Companies Ink Deal With All 50 States And D.C. To Combat Robocalls

 "We owe it to the most vulnerable in our communities to do everything in our power to protect them," North Carolina Attorney General Josh Stein said at an announcement in Washington on Thursday.

-"Thanks to these prevention principles our phones will ring less often."
+"Thanks to these prevention principles, our phones will ring less often."

-Stein and other attorneys general who spoke at the press conference, said while robocalls regularly present hassles and interruptions for millions of Americans, in some instances the calls can also be harmful.
+Stein and other attorneys general who spoke at the press conference said that while robocalls regularly present hassles and interruptions for millions of Americans, in some instances, the calls can also be harmful.

 "Robocalls are also a very effective device for illegal conduct," said New Hampshire Attorney General Gordon MacDonald.